-Members of the engineering education community have the opportunity to question and explore important issues such as diversity, equity, professional formation, recruitment, complex systems, classroom innovations and emerging instructional technologies.
-Through our scholarship, we are poised to examine and change aspects of our culture that generate disparities based on gender, sex, race, ethnicity and other bases for marginalization.
-Our publications serve as the voice for our scholarship; they are our call and response system as we read and respond to scholarship in our field, and build on each other’s work.
-Does our work – and our responses to other’s work – take the form of action as well?
+Members of the engineering education community have the opportunity to question and explore important issues such as diversity, equity, professional formation, recruitment, complex systems, classroom innovations, and emerging instructional technologies.
+Through our scholarship, we are poised to examine and change aspects of our culture that generate disparities based on gender, sex, race, ethnicity, and other bases for marginalization.
+Our publications serve as the voice of our scholarship; they are our call-and-response system as we read and respond to scholarship in our field and build on each other’s work.
+Does our work – and our responses to others’ work – take the form of action as well?
 Are we talking the talk and walking the walk?

-Lisa Benson is a Professor of Engineering and Science Education at Clemson University, and the Editor-in-Chief of the Journal of Engineering Education.
+Lisa Benson is a professor of engineering and science education at Clemson University and the editor-in-chief of the Journal of Engineering Education.
 Her research focuses on the interactions between student motivation and their learning experiences.
-Her projects include studies of student perceptions, beliefs and attitudes towards becoming engineers and scientists, and their development of problem solving skills, self-regulated learning practices, and epistemic beliefs.
-Dr. Benson is an American Society for Engineering Education (ASEE) Fellow, a member of the European Society for Engineering Education (SEFI), American Educational Research Association (AERA) and Tau Beta Pi, and the 2018 recipient of the Clemson University Class of ’39 Award for Faculty Excellence.
-She earned a B.S. in Bioengineering (1978) from the University of Vermont, and M.S.
+Her projects include studies of student perceptions, beliefs and attitudes towards becoming engineers and scientists, and their development of problem-solving skills, self-regulated learning practices, and epistemic beliefs.
+She is an American Society for Engineering Education (ASEE) Fellow, a member of the European Society for Engineering Education (SEFI), the American Educational Research Association (AERA), and Tau Beta Pi, and the 2018 recipient of the Clemson University Class of ’39 Award for Faculty Excellence.
+She earned a B.S. in bioengineering (1978) from the University of Vermont, and M.S.
 (1986) and Ph.D.
-(2002) in Bioengineering from Clemson University.
+(2002) degrees in bioengineering from Clemson University.